osrf/rmf_demos/README.md

 The office demo can be run in secure mode using the [ROS 2 DDS-Security integration](https://design.ros2.org/articles/ros2_dds_security.html) (SROS2) capabilities.
 This security features will provide encryption, authentication and access control to the whole ROS2 setup of RMF.

-To use ROS2 to secure the office demo a few environmental variables need to be set.
-Adding them to a script would make it easier to source them in any shell where we need to run ros2 secured nodes.
+To use ROS 2 to secure the office demo a few environmental variables need to be set.
+Adding them to a script would make it easier to source them in any shell where we need to run ROS 2 secured nodes.

 ```bash
 echo 'export ROS_SECURITY_KEYSTORE=~/rmf_demos_ws/keystore